Fatal1ty/openapify/README.md

 Some aspects of creating an OpenAPI document can be changed using plugins.
 There is `openapify.plugins.BasePlugin` base class, which has all the methods available for definition.
-If you want to write a plugin that, for example, will only generate examples for query parameters, then it will be enough for you to define only one appropriate method, and leave the rest non-implemented.
+If you want to write a plugin that, for example, will only generate schema for request parameters, then it will be enough for you to define only one appropriate method, and leave the rest non-implemented.
 Plugin system works by going through all registered plugins and calling the appropriate method.
 If such a method raises `NotImplementedError` or